buildbot/buildbot/master/docs/manual/installation/worker.rst

 .. option:: --useTLS

     Can also be passed directly to the Worker constructor in :file:`buildbot.tac`.
-    If set, the generated connecition string starts with ``tls`` instead of with ``tcp``, allowing encrypted conneciton to the buildmaster.
+    If set, the generated connection string starts with ``tls`` instead of with ``tcp``, allowing encrypted connection to the buildmaster.
     Make sure the worker trusts the buildmasters certificate.
 If you have an non-authoritative certificate (CA is self-signed) see ``connection_string`` below.

 .. _Other-Worker-Configuration: